-- A. Investments are subject to the general risk management framework of the Company, including the risk strategy and its corresponding risk appetite (e.g. limits).
+- Investments are subject to the general risk management framework of the Company, including the risk strategy and its corresponding risk appetite (e.g. limits).
 The Board of AGL incorporates the investment boundaries established by the risk appetite and Group parameters into a formal investment strategy that includes a clearly defined Strategic Asset Allocation ('SAA').
-Further details are laid down in AGL's Investment Policy. - B. The investment management is complemented by investment strategy processes designed to ensure that adequate portfolio management and controls around mandating internal and external asset managers exist.
-Investments into hedge assets are governed by the Company's hedge strategy as laid down in the Company's Standard for Hedging. - C. A financial control process governs the management and oversight of processes relevant for the planning, monitoring and controlling of investment results and risks.
+Further details are laid down in AGL's Investment Policy. - The investment strategy processes are designed to ensure that adequate portfolio management and controls around mandating internal and external asset managers exist.
+Investments into hedge assets are governed by the Company's hedge strategy as laid down in the Company's Standard for Hedging. - A financial control process governs the management and oversight of processes relevant for the planning, monitoring and controlling of investment results and risks.
 These processes are supported by investment reports for shareholder assets, hedge assets and policyholder funds.
 New financial instruments will be subject to the standardised process for review and monitoring established at Group level.